lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

     * Managing Data with MongoDB Database
     * Managing Data with the Nuxt Content Module

 * Chapter 7.
-Managing Database with Node.js Apps for Nuxt
+Managing Data with Node.js Apps for Nuxt

     Create Hot Module Replacement (HMR) Node.js apps with Vite, Node.js HTTP API, and `find-my-way` HTTP router.
 Create an HMR Node.js app with MySQL database and MongoDB database.
 Enable CORS in HMR Node.js apps for integrating with your Nuxt app.
 Create a real-time Nuxt app with RethinkDB and manage your app data with the RethinkDB database, Socket.IO, and the HMR Node.js app.